 The human body doesn't suspect their presence because the worms disguise themselves with a coating of protein similar to that of the host.
-This coating fools the human's defense system, which otherwise would fight off foreign particles.
+This coating fools the human's defense system,

+In countries where Schistosomiasis is endemic, avoid contact with fresh water.
+There will be situations where you will be tempted to disregard this simple advice.
+There is no risk in seawater. which otherwise would fight off foreign particles.
 Undisturbed, the worms may live for years producing an incredible number of eggs.